Chris Hernandez: Communications work

 In August 2012, Hernandez left KSHB to take a marketing position with the Unicorn Theatre in Kansas City.

 Government service

 In 2013, Hernandez resigned from the Unicorn Theatre to take a job working at City Hall in Kansas City, Missouri, as communications director.

-In August 2022, Hernandez was demoted from the top communications role at City Hall after Hernandez claimed that Kansas City's city manager, Brian Platt, suggested lying to the news media.
+In August 2022, Hernandez was transferred from the top communications role at City Hall.
+After, Hernandez claimed that Kansas City's city manager, Brian Platt, suggested lying to the news media.
 Hernandez, who remained a city employee as a special liaison in the city's Civil Rights and Equal Opportunity department, sued the city in December 2022 in an employment discrimination lawsuit.
 In January 2023, Kansas City's attorneys filed a response to the lawsuit, asking the judge to dismiss the case and noting in its motion that regardless of whether the city manager lied, there is no "law, rule or regulation" that prevents lying to the press.

-Personal

-Hernandez and his partner live in the Brookside neighborhood of Kansas City, Missouri.
+Whistleblower lawsuit and settlement

+In October 2022, Hernandez filed a whistleblower lawsuit against the City of Kansas City, alleging that City Manager Brian Platt had demoted him from his role as communications director for refusing to "stretch the truth" in public messaging.
+Hernandez claimed that during a January 2022 meeting, Platt suggested it was acceptable for city officials to lie to the media to exaggerate accomplishments.
+Platt denied the allegation, describing his comments as a sarcastic anecdote.

+Assistant City Manager Melissa Kozakiewicz was identified as a central figure in the lawsuit.
+Witnesses testified that she prioritized public relations messaging over transparency in the city’s communications office.

+The case went to trial in March 2025.
+After eight days of testimony, including from Hernandez, Platt, and other current and former city officials, a Jackson County jury unanimously found in favor of Hernandez.
+He was awarded $928,829 in damages: $228,829 for the demotion and $700,000 for early retirement after being reassigned to a lower-responsibility position.
+The city also faced a request for more than $1 million in attorney’s fees.

+Following the City Council’s termination of Platt, Kozakiewicz was removed from her position in June 2025, after an internal audit highlighted her role in the communications office and the events surrounding the Hernandez lawsuit.